etsangsplk/scimv2-pilot/README.md

 * Schemas: /services/apexrest/scim/v2/Schemas

 This implementation supports:
-* GET against all endpoints as well as POST-based search against /Users
+* GET against all endpoints
+* POST and PUT against /Users
 * /Users also has preliminary support for PATCH as does /Groups and /Entitlements - Use with caution.
 Keep in mind this implementation does not support filters in path attributes of PATCH operations
+* POST-based search against /Users

 Creating External Users
 -----------------------
 This implementation can create external users.
 In order to do so, you must:
 * Specify a Profile (as an Entitlement) of the correct type e.g. External Identity, Customer Community, etc
 * If you are using Person Accounts, then you do not need to specify anything else.
-The following is valid SCIM for PersonAccounts.
+For example:

 `{
 	"schemas": [